nanu/iitg-appuser-class/README.md

 # iitg-appuser-class
-This is a PHP Class implementation for enabling user authentication using IITG Mailservers
+This is a PHP Class implementation for enabling user authentication using POP Mailservers

 Dependencies:
 The PHP IMAP mail related extension is required to be pre-installed on the web server (php-imap/php5-imap).